Hungarian Revolution of 1956: Soviet invasion

 At 06:00, 4 November, in the town of Szolnok, Kádár proclaimed the "Hungarian Revolutionary Worker-Peasant Government".
 His statement declared: "We must put an end to the excesses of the counter-revolutionary elements.
 The hour for action has sounded.
 We are going to defend the interest of the workers and peasants and the achievements of the people's democracy."

 Later that evening, Kádár called upon "the faithful fighters of the true cause of socialism" to come out of hiding and take up arms.
-But Hungarian support did not materialise, and fighting did not take the form of a civil war, but rather, in the words of a United Nations report, that of "a well-equipped foreign army crushing by overwhelming force a national movement and eliminating the Government".
+Hungarian support did not materialise, and fighting did not take the form of a civil war, but rather, in the words of a United Nations report, that of "a well-equipped foreign army crushing by overwhelming force a national movement and eliminating the Government".